BlueBird Digital Kiln - 120 Volt - Width: 20.0" - Height: 2.75" - Depth: 6.0" - Paragon

 Sloped panel for easy operation

-To save table space, the Sentry Xpress digital controller is mounted under the kiln in an ergonomic, sloped panel for easy operation.
+To save table space, the Paragon Touch Express digital controller is mounted under the kiln in an ergonomic, sloped panel for easy operation.
 The built-in base stays cool even during extended hold times.
 It is slotted to dissipate heat and comes with mar-proof rubber feet.

 The steel base supports the kiln in two layers.
 The upper steel base supports and strengthens the ceramic fiber floor; the lower steel base covers the entire kiln bottom where it rests on your worktable.
 Electrical components are mounted to the lower base, away from the heat of the firing chamber.